VIDEO: What is DMA'S Step Up The Morphine about?

 The band - who are comprised of Tommy O'Dell, Johnny Took and Matt Mason - have endorsements from big names in the music world, with Oasis legend Liam Gallagher giving their For Now album the thumbs up and Courteeners frontman Liam Fray calling them "adopted Mancs".

-This month, Johnny Took stopped by Radio X to answer some of the band's Most Googled Questions, and revealed the meaning behind one of their most-loved tracks, Step Up The Morphine.
+Johnny Took stopped by Radio X to answer some of the band's Most Googled Questions, and revealed the meaning behind one of their most-loved tracks, Step Up The Morphine.

 Watch our video above to find out more.